Moisei Uritsky: Russian Revolution

-In 1914, he emigrated to France and contributed to the Party newspaper Our Word.
-Back in Russia in 1917 Uritsky became a member of the Mezhraiontsy group.
-A few months before the October Revolution of 1917, he joined the Bolsheviks and was elected to their Central Committee in July 1917.
-Uritsky played a leading part in the Bolsheviks' armed take-over in October and later was made head of the Petrograd Cheka.
-In this position Uritsky coordinated the pursuit and prosecution of members of the nobility, military officers and ranking Russian Orthodox Church clerics who opposed the Bolsheviks.
+In 1914, he emigrated to France and contributed to the Party newspaper Our Word edited by Leon Trotsky.
+Back in Russia after the February Revolution of 1917, Uritsky became a member of the Mezhraiontsy group.
+A few months before the October Revolution, he joined the Bolsheviks and was elected to their Central Committee in July 1917.
+Uritsky played a leading role in the Bolsheviks' armed take-over in October as a member of the Petrograd Military Revolutionary Committee, and was later made head of the Petrograd Cheka secret police in January 1918.
+In this position, Uritsky coordinated the pursuit and prosecution of members of the nobility, military officers, rival socialists, ranking Russian Orthodox Church clerics, and anyone who opposed the Bolsheviks.

-Because Uritsky was against the Treaty of Brest-Litovsk, he resigned his post in 1918, like Bukharin, Bubnov, Piatakov, Dzerzhinsky and Smirnov.
+Because Uritsky was against Lenin's Treaty of Brest-Litovsk, he resigned his post in 1918, like Bukharin, Bubnov, Piatakov, Dzerzhinsky and Smirnov.
 On March 4, 1918, the Petrograd committee published the first number of the journal Kommunist, the public organ of the "left communist" opposition, as directed by Radek and Uritsky.
-The Extraordinary Seventh Congress of the Bolshevik party, which was held between March 6 and 8, 1918, rejected the Theses on the Present Situation that was submitted as a resolution by the "Left Communists".
+The Extraordinary Seventh Congress of the Russian Communist Party (Bolsheviks), which was held between March 6 and 8, 1918, rejected the Theses on the Present Situation that was submitted as a resolution by the "Left Communists".
 The "Left Communists" Lomov and Uritsky, who were elected to the Central Committee, stated at the Congress that they would not work in the Central Committee, and did not begin work there for several months in spite of insistent demands from the Central Committee.

 On May 25, 1918, with the Revolt of the Czechoslovak Legion, the Russian Civil War began and Uritsky resumed his position on the Central Committee.
+An opponent of the death penalty, he nevertheless signed execution warrants approved by his Committee.